What is nutrition-sensitive agriculture?

 SPRING is helping define how to measure nutrition-sensitive agriculture.
 Recognizing that increased household consumption of nutritious crops may not happen automatically with increased production, we conducted research regarding data collection for a new Feed the Future indicator focused on intended consumption of nutrient-rich value chain commodities (NRVCC).
 USAID released revised data collection guidance incorporating SPRING's work on the NRVCC indicator in its most recent indicator handbook.
 For more information about SPRING’s field work and findings, you can watch our webinar on the topic.

-Design and Monitoring Tools
+Design and Implementation Tools

 We are developing a suite of tools that will equip international development practitioners with the latest evidence and guidance to design and monitor programs that link agriculture and nutrition.
 Our early experience underscores the importance of a thorough understanding of local contexts in designing effective nutrition-sensitive agriculture programs.
 As a result, we developed the Agriculture and Nutrition Context Assessment Tool to use whether creating new programs or amending existing projects.